Plantation complexes in the Southern United States: Ancillary structures

-Another secondary structure on many plantations during the height of the sharecropping-era was the plantation store or commissary.
 Although some prewar plantations had a commissary that distributed food and supplies to enslaved people, the plantation store was essentially a postwar addition to the plantation complex.
 In addition to the share of their crop already owed to the plantation owner for the use of his or her land, tenants and sharecroppers purchased, usually on credit against their next crop, the food staples and equipment that they relied on for their existence.

-This type of debt bondage, for blacks and poor whites, led to a populist movement in the late 19th century that began to bring blacks and whites together for a common cause.
+This type of debt bondage, for blacks and poor whites, led to the Farmers' Alliance in the late 19th century that began to bring blacks and whites together for a common cause.
 This early populist movement is largely credited with helping to cause state governments in the South, mostly controlled by the planter elite, to enact various laws that disenfranchised poor whites and blacks, through grandfather clauses, literacy tests, poll taxes, and various other laws.